elizazhang21/6883-Cpp-in-Finance/Final_Project/ReadMe.md

 ## C++ Final Project

-1. Use liburl to retrieve historical price data from Yahoo Finance: A function retrieves teh adjusted close prices for selected S&P 500 stocks and SPY into memory.
+1. Use liburl to retrieve historical price data from Yahoo Finance: A function retrieves adjusted close prices for selected S&P 500 stocks and SPY into memory.
 "GetYahooData"

 2. Create a set of Classes such as class for stock to handle EPS estimate and price information.
 "Stock"